 - Betternet VPN: This free VPN scored very low on the online security and privacy front in our Betternet VPN review (4/10).
 Yet, some reviewers may actually recommend it as a free alternative for torrenting.
 For starters, this provider is based in Canada, a Five Eyes country.
 It keeps connection logs and has tracking libraries because of its third-party advertising.
 Betternet also has no kill switch, which makes it a liability when it comes to possible leaks.
 Since it doesn’t even support P2P file sharing, your BitTorrent or uTorrent experience would be rather painful with this free VPN.
 So, if you ask us, we would say: if Betternet is your free VPN for Torrenting, you might as well go commando.

 We tried, and we tried our best as always.
 Still, we do take our mission seriously, which is to help you protect your online security and privacy in the virtual world, but we cannot really come up with any better free choices for torrenting.
 At the same time, we do understand your desire to use a free VPN service for your needs if possible, so all we can do now is keep our eyes wide open and update this page when a potential top 3 candidate shows up.

 When it comes to BitTorrent, uTorrent, and Vuze, however, we need to draw the line thick between anonymous file sharing and risking an identity leak, which could have serious consequences.
 Torrenting cannot be mentioned on the same page with browsing geo-blocked content and watching censored YouTube videos.

-Therefore, we advise you to check out our best paid VPN alternatives for torrenting by clicking the link below.
+Therefore, we advise you to check out our list of best premium VPN alternatives for torrenting by clicking the link below: